Medium Risk

 AI agents use debug_issue to create or modify resources in Sceneview.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call debug_issue repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Sceneview.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Sceneview.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.